beftlidev/KASEO-Guide/Privacy Policy.md

 > Privacy Policy
 - Database

-Space Giveaway database is not accessible to anyone.
+KASEO database is not accessible to anyone.

+- Message

+When you open a ticket with KASEO, you or the authorities can back up the messages on the channel.

 🌐 Space Giveaway always cares about privacy!